 NC State students have the opportunity to produce and manage a variety of student-oriented media.
 By working with these media, students gain valuable co-curricular experience in sales, marketing, journalism, broadcasting, production, design, multimedia communication, leadership and management.
-NC State boasts five media outlets staffed by students and supported in large part by self-generated non-fee revenue, as well as a student-staffed Business and Marketing office which coordinates advertising sales, sponsorships and full-service marketing opportunities for all five media.
+NC State offers six media outlets staffed by students and supported in part by self-generated non-fee revenue, as well as a student-staffed Business and Marketing office which coordinates advertising sales, sponsorships and full-service marketing opportunities for all six media.
 Many staff positions are paid.
+Visit the department website.

-Agromeck, the university’s yearbook, provides a record in words and pictures of student and campus activities each year.
+Agromeck, the university’s yearbook first published in 1903, provides a record in words and pictures of student and campus activities each year.
 Student staff members include photojournalists, writers, designers and editors, all with a common mission: documenting the history of the university from the student perspective.
 The Agromeck has received the nation’s highest awards for general excellence and photography as well as national Pacemaker and Crown awards from the Associated College Press and the Columbia Scholastic Press Association, respectively.

-Technician, the university’s oldest student newspaper, is published each Thursday when school is in session during the fall and spring semesters, and online with breaking news and online-only content year-round at technicianonline.com.
-With a print circulation of 4,000 copies at nearly 100 newsstands on and near campus, the Technician has earned numerous state and national awards for news, features, sports, opinion writing and photography, as well as general excellence.
+Technician, the university’s oldest student newspaper, is published each Thursday when school is in session during the fall and spring semesters, and online with breaking news and online-only content year-round.
+With a print circulation of 3,000 copies at nearly 90 newsstands on and near campus, Technician has earned numerous state and national awards for news, features, sports, opinion writing and photography, as well as general excellence.
 Online, you'll find continuous updates of news, features, sports, campus events, and other content of interest to students, including video, audio and photo slideshows.

-The Windhover, the campus literary and visual arts magazine, is published each spring.
-As a showcase for NC State's creative writers, poets, artists, photographers and musicians, it has received numerous national awards, including the Pacemaker from the Associated Collegiate Press and Gold Crown from the Columbia Scholastic Press Association.
-Visit the Windhover online.
+Windhover, the campus literary and visual arts magazine, is published each spring.
+As a showcase for NC State's creative writers, poets, artists, photographers and musicians.
+It has received numerous national awards, including the Pacemaker from the Associated Collegiate Press and Gold and Silver Crown awards from the Columbia Scholastic Press Association.

-Student Media's Business Office gives students interested in sales and marketing an opportunity to hone their skills while earning commission on every advertisement and sponsorship they sell.
+The Student Media Business and Marketing Office gives students interested in sales and marketing an opportunity to hone their skills while earning commission on every advertisement and sponsorship they sell.
 From print, to broadcast, to online sales, few (if any) organizations at NC State offer our students a better way to build their "real-world" business and marketing acumen as they work toward earning their degree from NC State.
 To find out more, visit the Business and Marketing Office online.